Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 - Schedule a calendar event.
 Alexa, add an appointment to my calendar.

 - Make lists.
-Alexa, add blueberries to my grocery list.
+Alexa, add bananas to my grocery list.

 - Answer questions.
 Alexa, when does the pharmacy open?